lastofpudge/GModal/README.md

 To use custom effects create css animation and call it in data-open/close attributes

-Close buttons should contain class called "js-modal-close".
+Close buttons should contain a class called "js-modal-close".

-In order to change modal position you can modify style props:
+In order to change the modal position you can modify style props:
 `".g-modal__overlay" "align-items/justify-content" properties.`